pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 pulumi config set --secret <projectname>:supersecret correct-horse-battery-stable
 ```

-Verify the encryption
+## Verify the encryption

-To verify that the secret is indeed only accessible to the KMS key we created earlier, we can verify by removing access to the key temporarily and trying to perform a Pulumi operation.
+To verify that the secret is indeed only accessible to the KMS key we created earlier, we can remove access to the key temporarily and try to perform a Pulumi operation.
 First, let's use the secret in our stack:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}